SAEON/odp-admin/README.md

 # ODP Admin

-Source code for the SAEON Open Data Platform (ODP) administrative interface.
+Administrative interface to the SAEON Open Data Platform.